sotonfencing/sotonfencing.github.io/equipment.md

 ### Sword Price Fighters ###

 This is the cheapest of all the kit companies.
 When buying kit, make sure that you buy their ‘competition range’.
-You get what you pay for with sword price fighters.
+You get what you pay for with Sword Price Fighters.
 Personally I'd rather buy clothing from here, but I'd buy blades from another company, simply because I don't think Sword Price Fighters blades will be as reliable or last as long.

 <http://swordpricefighters.com>